johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 ---

 [Django custom managers](https://docs.djangoproject.com/en/6.0/topics/db/managers/#custom-managers) are a common way to exclude records by default, such as inactive or soft-deleted records.
-However, custom managers aren't used in all queries, which leads to unexpected results and data leaks.
+However, they aren't applied consistently, which leads to unintended data exposure.
 This post covers where that happens and how to fix it.

 ## The Setup

-Suppose we have stores and products linked through a many-to-many style relationship.
+Let's model stores and products with a soft-deletable relationship:

 ```python
 class Store(models.Model):